-The new deadline for all EAS participants to implement new CAP-EAS technology is Sept.
+WASHINGTON: The Federal Communications Commission has extended the deadline for complying with new Emergency Alert System rules.
+The new deadline for all EAS participants to implement Common Alerting Protocol technology is Sept.
 30, 2011.
-The previous deadline would have been March 29, 2011.
+The previous deadline was March 29, 2011.

-The move comes about a month after NAB, the SBE, NPR and several television groups had asked for an extension in a joint petition, and it was widely thought among EAS observers that an extension would be forthcoming.
+The move comes about a month after National Association of Broadcasters, the Society of Broadcast Engineers and several affected groups had asked for an extension in a joint petition.
+The extension was expected.

-In 2007, the FCC required all EAS participants to have the capability to receive Common Alerting Protocol (CAP)-formatted EAS messages within 180 days of FEMA’s adoption of a CAP standard.
+It was 2007 when the FCC first required all EAS participants to have the capability to receive CAP-formatted EAS messages within 180 days of FEMA’s adoption of a CAP standard.
+FEMA recently completed that process.